Grimeton/CodeServer-Image/README.md

 # Provided Architectures, Contents, Distributions, Releases & Tags
 ## Image Architectures
-So far, amd64 is the only supported architecure.
-As NodeJS has dropped x86 support, x86 builds are out of the question.
+So far, "amd64" is the only supported architecture.
+As NodeJS has dropped x86 support, x86 builds are out of the picture at the moment.

 ## Image Contents
 Each image will contain CodeServer installed in /opt/code-server/.